Perfectly Mental logoPerfectly Mental

 Do I need to be in a relationship to come to therapy for relationship issues?

 No. Many people work on relationship patterns in individual therapy while single, which can be some of the most valuable work you do before entering a new relationship.
+Understanding your attachment style and patterns before you are in the middle of them is a significant advantage.

 Why do I keep repeating the same patterns in relationships?